global-asp/asp-source/en/0013_letter-to-mum.md

 ##
 As she went out the door, she
-hugged me and said, “Bye for
+hugged me and said, "Bye for
-now.”
+now."

 ##
-“Where are you going, mum?”
+"Where are you going, mum?"
 I
 looked up at her as I asked.

 ##